ricko2001/Genealogy-scripts/RM -Color from Group/ReadMe.txt

 =========================================================================DIV80==
 Config file contents and editing

 Before starting, you will want to confirm that a group exists in your database that will be the basis of the color operation.
 Make sure that you know the exact spelling of the name and that there is only one group with that name.

 Next, determine the color group that you wish to modify and the specific color number.
 To get the numbers, open the color coding window in RM.
-Looking at the "Current color code Set" drop down menu, the top-most item is set 1, the bottom is set 10.
+Looking at the "Current color code set" drop down menu at the top of the window, the top-most item is set 1, the bottom is set 10.
 By default they are named "Color code set 1"  etc..
 If they have been renamed, you'll have to count.
 Looking at the left hand column of colors, counting from the top color, Pink is 1, Slate is 27.

 Next, determine whether there will be more than one action to perform.
 Usually, if you want to make a group correspond to a color, you will want to reset/clear that color before assigning group members.
+This will take care of cases in which people have been removed from groups.

 To edit the config file, open NotePad and drag the config file onto the NotePad window.

 The config file is made up of Sections, Keys, Values and Comments.
 The names in square brackets are Section Names that identify the start of a section.
 A Section contains Key = Value pairs.
 Names on the left of the = sign are Keys.
 Text on the right side of the = is the Value of the Key.
 Comment lines start with # and are only included to help the user read and understand the file.

 [FILE_PATHS]
 DB_PATH  = TEST.rmtree